kaciewebster/ca-fire-incidents/README.md

 # EDA

 To take a look at where the fires are distributed across California refer to the time-map.html in the img folder.
+For simplicity, here are the distributions from 2013 and 2019.
+There is a noticeable increase in number of fires from 2013 to 2019.

 <details>
   <summary></summary>